TREATMENT OF VARICOSE VEINS & SPIDER VEINS

 - Walk for 30 minutes immediately following the injections.

 - If possible, do not drive home yourself.
-If you have to drive, keep the legs moving and make frequent stops for walking (every 20 minutes).
+If you must drive, keep the legs moving and make frequent stops for walking (every 20 minutes).

 - Maintain normal daytime activities.